vveisard/lab-timeline/README.md

 # `lib-timeline`

-This tracks _only_ time; It is up to you to determine "what do do" with the time.
+This library is only concerned with time; It is up to you to determine "what do do" with the time.

 # Summary

-This library does not contain:
+This library does not concern:

-- scheduler
+- scheduling
-- animations
+- animation
 - messaging

-It's up to you to decide what do with the timeline, and to complete tasks yourself.
+It's up to you to decide what do with the time!

 # Usage